Position around: 0° 30' S - 90° 20' W

 Friday, October 26th 2007

 The airport on Baltra is like a little landing site.
 There is a landing stripe and a few huts.
 A lot of these huts outside the airport are souvenir shops.
 Baltra is a small island north of Isla Santa Cruz.
-The House in Puerto Ayora, Santa Cruzairport on Baltra was introduce long time ago as a military base.
+The airport on Baltra was introduce long time ago as a military base.
 Baltra belongs to the Ecuadorian army, not to the Galapagos National Park (2).

 Baltra and Isla Santa Cruz are separated by a small canal.
 The next business was to go to Puerto Ayora.
 There is a free bus from the airport to the canal and from the airport to the dock.
 The most boot tours start at the dock.
 I choose the bus to "El Cannal".
 The other bus by the way is named "El Muelle".
 After a short ride I arrive at the canal (Canal de Itabaca).
 A little ferry was waiting.
-I put my luggage on the roof of the ferry and went Police Station Puerto Ayora, back yardinto the boot.
+I put my luggage on the roof of the ferry and went into the boot.
 Under some circumstances the ride costs 50cent sometimes 80cent.
 I did not find out why these difference.
 In (2) it is described to grab a live jacket.
 That was not necessary anymore.
 Also (2) talks about some aggressive people.
 I did not encounter aggressive people, I always find friendly people.
-Even Police Station in Puerto Ayora and the dragonsthe people tried to speak English.
+Even the people tried to speak English.
 However, it is always a good idea to have a few Spanish expressions ready for use.

 At Isla Santa Cruz I headed to the next bus.
 I already had the ticket which was sold at the airport.
 One crazy taxi driver wanted me to believe that the next bus is going in one hour.
 He told a lie.
 The bus was ready to go in a few minutes.
 Some days later I had an other bad experience with a taxi driver, he returned the wrong change and "escaped".